linemos/introduction-to-kubernetes/README.md

 Tasks if you have finished the other tasks but are not yet ready for final tasks
  * [Extra tasks](tasks/extra-tasks.md)

+## Further reading:
 Want more information about our application?
-[Check out this page](task/more-information.md). 😊
+[Check out this page](task/more-information.md).

+Visit the [Kubernetes documantaion](https://kubernetes.io/docs/concepts/) to learn more.